Saturday, June 7, 2025

 I did some groceries at Walmart near the dentist.

-I got back to the dock at 12:30.
-Another boat was coming up the river towards Federal Lock so I undocked and followed her.
+I returned to the dock at 12:30.
+Another boat was approaching the river from the direction of Federal Lock, so I undocked and followed it.

 After the lift, we continued to C2.

-At C3, I saw one boat docked at Mechanicsville which was a free dock that looked attractive, but I decided it was only 3:30 so I continued.
-But C3 would not take all of us and I missed the lock and decided to stay at Mechanicville.
+At C3, I noticed a boat docked at Mechanicsville, a free dock that looked attractive.
+However, since it was only 3:30, I decided to continue.
+However, C3 would not take all of us, and I missed the lock, so I decided to stay in Mechanicville.
 Nice town.
 Did more groceries at Price Choppers.

 The dock had free power, water, pump-out and showers.